qinguorui2001/tp/docs/UserGuide.md

 ### Viewing help: `help`

 Shows a help window with a link directing you to the user guide.

-Alternatively, you can access this page by clicking the `Help` button in the top left corner.
+Alternatively, you click the `Help` button in the top left corner or press `F1` on your keyboard to open up the help window.

 ![help message](images/helpMessage.png)